flashcordon/big-history/Galaxies.md

 > Ce n'est pas la première fois qu'on détecte de l'eau dans l'atmosphère d'une exoplanète.
 Hubble avait fait une découverte similaire en 2013 dans l'atmosphère de 5 exoplanètes : WASP-17b, HD209458b, WASP-12b, WASP-19b et XO-1b
 - Contrairement aux observations du VLT, la forme du spectre de WASP-96 b révélée par NIRISS laisse penser que la planète possède finalement une couverture nuageuse.

+## La nébuleuse de l'anneau austral

-- Southern Ring Nebula.
-The Southern Ring, or “Eight-Burst” nebula, is a planetary nebula – an expanding cloud of gas, surrounding a dying star.
+- The Southern Ring, or “Eight-Burst” nebula, is a planetary nebula – an expanding cloud of gas, surrounding a dying star.
 It is nearly half a light-year in diameter and is located approximately 2,000 light years away from Earth.
 >  The evolution from the AGB phase to the PN phases remains poorly understood, especially the dramatic transformation that occurs in the morphology of the mass-ejecta as AGB stars and their round circumstellar envelopes evolve into mostly PNe, the majority of which deviate strongly from spherical symmetry.
 The late evolution and deaths of a very significant percentage (60–80%) of stars in the Universe are likely to be fundamentally affected by strong binary interactions1.
 Binary interactions in particular affect our understanding of stars in general, since such interactions affect important diagnostic